Making a Difference Every Day

-Because of you, 2014 has been a year of remarkable accomplishments, from the forests of the Upper St. John River to the Penobscot River and the Gulf of Maine.
-Please explore the pages below to see what you've helped us accomplish in 2014.
+Because of you, we're making remarkable progress, from the forests of the North Woods to our rivers and streams and the Gulf of Maine.
+Please explore the pages below to see what you've helped us accomplish and how your support can accomplish even more.

 With NOAA and other partners and sound science, the remarkable habitats of Maine’s mighty Penobscot River can be restored to good health.
 Learn more!

 It starts with sound science and can’t be done without YOUR support.
-In 2014, the progress we made together could serve as a practical how-to guide for any state seeking to heal its waterways.
+The progress we've made together could serve as a practical how-to guide for any community seeking to heal its waterways.

 Winner of Down East Magazine's 2014 Best of Maine Award for Best Under-appreciated Destination!
 By canoe or foot, explore this remarkable wilderness!